Robins in a garden hose

 I went closer to see what it was and to my surprise it was a robin's nest.

-Apparently this robin is into ATV cause she made it her home.
-Luckily he really does not use it that much.
+Apparently this robin is into ATV cause she built the nest on top of the tire and made it her home.
+Luckily, my nephew doesn't use it that much.

 My six year old daughter thinks this is quite cool.